yrccondor/wp-webauthn/readme.txt

 = What languages does this plugin support? =

-This plugin supports English, Chinese (Simplified), Traditional Chinese (Hong Kong), Traditional Chinese (Taiwan) & German (not finished) currently.
+This plugin supports English, Chinese (Simplified), Traditional Chinese (Hong Kong), Traditional Chinese (Taiwan), Turkish, French & German (not finished) currently.
 If you are using WordPress in none of those languages, English will be displayed as default language.

 All translation files are hosted on [translate.wordpress.org](https://translate.wordpress.org/projects/wp-plugins/wp-webauthn/) and [GitHub](https://github.com/yrccondor/wp-webauthn/tree/master/languages).
 You can help us to translate WP-WebAuthn into other languages!